This article will:

 Yext puts your local business on 55’ish different local search directories.
 The reason this is important is two fold: 1) to have your local business information correct across the internet so when people look you up on Google they find the right name, address, and phone for your business (you’d be surprised how incorrect your information might be) and 2) because the more local search directories you’re on, the higher you will rank on Google.
-You can pay Yext $500’ish annually to put you on these local search directories, you can get yourself on most local search directories Yext submits to by yourself for free (with a time investment), or you can try a Yext alternative for much cheaper.
-In my opinion, Yext is not worth the money every single year.
+You can a) pay Yext $500’ish annually to put you on these local search directories, b) try a Yext alternative for much cheaper or c) get yourself on most local search directories Yext submits to by yourself for free (with a time investment).

 Continue on to read our Yext review in full: how Yext works, the benefits to Yext, how much Yext costs, features, problems, analysis, as well as my final conclusion.